brandonyongys/brandonyongys.github.io/_pages/about.md

 ---

-Hi, I'm Brandon!
-I'm an IT professional working in public healthcare, with a strong background in data science, data engineering, and application development.
-While my current role focuses more on app development and data engineering, I'm eager to transition back into data science, particularly in LLMs, model deployment, and AI infrastructure.

-I've worked across multiple industries - including logistics, education, and healthcare - building and deploying data-driven solutions.
-In healthcare, I've led projects involving chatbots, clinician decision support systems, food logging pipelines, and AWS cloud solutions.
-I enjoy being hands-on in both modeling and deployment, with a growing interest in AWS architecture, Golang, and Docker to enhance my cloud and backend skills.

-Outside of work, I love building personal projects that combine data, automation, and real-world utility.
-Some of my current projects include:
-1. A supermarket price tracking pipeline that scrapes, processes, and serves price data via a Telegram chatbot.
-1. A RAG-based chatbot to simplify banking product research by answering questions about savings accounts, interest rates, and more.
+👋 Hi, I'm Brandon — a backend & cloud engineer working in Singapore's public healthcare system.
+I wear many hats across data engineering, app development, and cloud infrastructure, with a growing passion for large language models (LLMs) and AI systems that actually do useful things.

+By day, I build real-world tools for clinicians and patients — like WhatsApp-based health chatbots, food logging platforms, clinical decision support APIs, and LLM pipelines that help make sense of messy drug data.
+I've deployed production systems across Kubernetes, AWS Lambda, and Django, and I'm especially hands-on with building scalable serverless pipelines using the AWS stack.

+I started my career in logistics and academia, then transitioned into healthcare — and along the way, picked up a few AWS certifications, a love for automating things, and a decent collection of side projects.

+🧪 Side Projects I Tinker With
+* Supermarket Price Tracker – A scraper + MySQL + Telegram chatbot that lets you check product prices from major supermarkets.
+* RAG Banking Assistant – A chatbot that answers Singapore credit card and banking FAQs using embeddings + OpenSearch + LLMs.
+* LLM playgrounds – Always experimenting with retrieval strategies, prompt tuning, and how to make LLMs less… dumb.

+⚙️ What I'm Into
+* AWS, Python, Django, Docker, Kubernetes
+* Exploring Golang for backend systems
+* Building scrappy but useful prototypes
+* Learning more about AI infrastructure and deployment patterns
+* Automating boring stuff

-When I'm not coding, I'm probably browsing Reddit, exploring ways to optimize my finances, or planning my next adventure—one day, I hope to see the aurora at the North or South Pole.
+When I'm not working, you'll probably find me reading about financial independence, lurking on Reddit, or planning my dream trip to see the aurora somewhere cold.

-Feel free to check out my projects or reach out if you'd like to connect!
+Feel free to check out my projects or say hi!